 Samsung is still Asia’s favourite brand

-For eight years running, not even exploding phones or leadership scandals could drag down its mass consumer appeal.
+For seven years running, not even exploding phones or leadership scandals could drag down its mass consumer appeal.
 Read why the battle for top spot this year wasn’t even close.

 Google joins the upper ranks